 - Berries we bought from local berry producers.
 Partly we used also berries from our own garden.

 - Birch sap and currant leaves (for Louhisaari drink) we picked from our own garden and forest.

 - White vendaces are from the local fisherman, Antti Laine.

 - Our kyyttö-beef is from an organic farm in Puumala (Kotro’s farm).
 Kyyttö is the traditional cattle of Finland.

-- In the summer, our potatoes come from an organic farm in Puumala (Asikainen’s farm).
-In the fall and winter the potatoes are from our own farm.
+- Our potatoes come from an organic farm in Puumala (Asikainen’s farm).

 - We grow edible flowers, dill, parsley and other herbs in our greenhouse for the restaurant.

 By using local services and employing locals, the business contributes to the local economy.
 We recommend that our visitors also use other nearby services, such as wellness services, car repairs, and laundrettes.
 The aim is to encourage customers to increase their business with other responsible entrepreneurs in Puumala.